kadankyi1/trident/README.md

 # TRIDENT - ONLINE READER AND LIBRARY
+<p style="color: red;">I did not know about Git and pushing code to remote repositories when I was doing this project a couple of years ago.
+This is to explain the few commits made.
+I just pushed the code recently for public viewing</p>
 **Find that space where you can share your bright ideas and creativity with the world.
 Share your short stories, poems, puns, recipes, articles and research findings.
 Publish your books and magazines or buy your favourite books from our stores, which gives you multiple payment methods for easier and smoother transactions**

 ## Features